adityakumaar/DataAnalytics-Internship-Project/README.md

 # DataAnalytics-Internship-Project
-## This is an Exploratory Data Analysis for the Customer Data Provided by the company.
+## This is an Exploratory Data Analysis for the customer data provided by the company.
 ### As an intern my tasks were to:

 1. Clean the DataSet and standardise the data